AdmiralCloud/ac-redislock/README.md

 # AC RedisLock
 This tool can be used to lock operations (e.g. make sure workers will fetch a job only once)

+## Breaking changes version 2
+RedisLock will now be only initialized once - if parameters redis, logger, logLevel, suppressMismatch are already set (by first init call) they are re-used and no longer overwritten.

+If you want the old behaviour, init again with parameter reInit=true.

 ## Requirements
 Requires an existing Redis connection.